EmbySupport/Emby.Docs/Schedules-Direct.md

+---
+uid: Schedules-Direct
+title: Schedules Direct
+legacyUrl: /support/solutions/articles/44001848805-schedules-direct
+---

+> [!WARNING]
+> Schedules Direct use has been replaced with built in Emby Guide Data.

-Emby supports Schedules Direct as a guide data source.
-To add Schedules Direct guide data, add a guide provider on the Live TV setup screen, and select "Schedules Direct".
+ guide data, add a guide provider on the Live TV setup screen, and select "Schedules Direct".

 ![](images/server/guidedataadd.png)